longhornopen/chatter/README.md

 # Chatter

-Chatter is an LTI-enabled tool for powering class discussions.
+Chatter is an LTI-enabled forum for powering class discussions.

 ![](images/screenshot.png)

 ## Installation

-* Clone this Github repo.
-* FIXME: npm, composer, artisan
-* FIXME: point to laravel documentation
-* FIXME: docker

-## Configuring

-FIXME
-Describe Sentry integration, email setup, flysystem configuration
-## Deploying on an LMS

-FIXME
+See the file `INSTALL.md` for installation or upgrade instructions.

 ## Meta